Q: Why can't I just use Google for everything? Service information is expensive!

 Q: How should I use Identifix other than looking at pattern failures?

-A: Identifix Direct-Hit has a lot of information.
-This includes short test procedures with specifications that are a replacement for test plans that a factory scan tool might have, OEM information for select manufacturers, and relatively up-to-date TSBs.
-The OEM information is searchable, as is everything else in Identifix.
-This is a useful feature of this system, as it helps increase the speed of your diagnosis.
+A: Identifix Direct-Hit has a wealth of information.
+This includes short test procedures with specifications that are a replacement for test plans that a factory scan tool might have, OEM information for select manufacturers and relatively up-to-date TSBs.
+The OEM information is "searchable," as is everything else in Identifix.
+This is an extremely useful feature of this database, as it helps increase the speed of your diagnosis.

 Q: Sometimes we simply cannot look up everything we need to diagnose a car.
 Is there something we're missing?